-- Be recognized as the key technical specialist within their organization for a particular professional specialty - · Receive a graduate or professional degree - Start their own company - Be granted a patent understand fundamental scientific first principles of engineering and can apply them to the solution of problems or systems by way of analytical and numerical treatment.
+- Be recognized as the key technical specialist within their organization for a particular professional specialty

+- Receive a graduate or professional degree

+- Start their own company

+- Be granted a patent

 Student Learning Outcomes.
 To achieve these Program Educational Objectives, the curriculum is designed to provide the following Student Learning Outcomes that describe what students are expected to know or be able to do by the time of graduation.